Polish leader blames low birthrate on women using alcohol

 The number of births per woman in Poland plummeted from 3 in 1960 to 1.2 in 2003, according to World Bank statistics.

-It began rising again somewhat after 2003 and got a boost after Kaczynski’s government introduced a monthly cash bonus of 500 zlotys per child after winning power in 2015, hoping to encourage larger families.
+It began rising again somewhat after 2003, and got a boost after Kaczynski’s government introduced a monthly cash bonus of 500 zlotys per child after winning power in 2015, hoping to encourage larger families.
 But the birthrate is again declining according to Polish government statistics, and Kaczynski admitted last month the program isn’t working as intended.
-The birth rate stood at 1.32 in 2021, according to Polish state statistics, which is low but still higher than in some other European countries.
+The birthrate stood at 1.32 in 2021, according to Polish state statistics, which is low but still higher than some other European countries.